tobeva/tobeva.com/content/about/_index.md

 issues or difficult bugs.
 I recently helped migrate a company from Perforce to Git and I could advise or help with setting up Git-based workflows.

-I've primarily worked in C/C++, Python and Javascript, but I'm interested in other languages such as Go and Rust, and could come up to speed quickly.
+I've primarily worked in C++, C#, Python and Javascript, but I'm interested in other languages such as Go and Rust, and could come up to speed quickly.
 I have five years of experience with AWS, but would be happy to use other cloud services also.
 I work remotely from my home in Winchester, Virginia.